ai-krml-uoft/indigolog/examples/elevator_simple/README.md

 true
 ```

-The _dumb_ and _smart_ are meant to minimize the number of moves of the elevator.
-However, the dumb controller does not perform lookeahed search and hence fails to find a complete execution, whereas the smart controller uses lookeahead search until a full execution that solves the problem is found:
+The _dumb_ and _smart_ controllers are meant to _minimize the number of moves of the elevator_.
+However, the dumb controller does not perform look-ahead search and hence fails to find a complete execution, whereas the smart controller uses look-ahead search until a full execution that solves the problem is found:

 ```shell
 $ swipl config.pl Examples/Elevator-Vanilla/main_01.pl